STLBlues :: A Blues Music eZine

 15: Scrambling – a testament of Mayall’s bittersweet harp playing wail-ability.

 Wow, 15 songs, now that’s value for the entertainment buck.
 Mayall has been true to his blues calling for several decades now.
-Like his style and abilities.
-Get the CD, y’all
+I really like his style and abilities.
+Get the CD, y’all.

 The STLBluesometer